Sherlock Holmes in Minnesota?

 An overview of Sir Arthur Conan Doyle’s contributions to British and American literature, with a focus on the four novels and 56 short stories that constitute the Scottish writer’s Sherlockian Canon.
 This 10-minute costumed skit finds Sherlock Holmes and Dr. John Watson discussing their creator, Doyle.
 It wraps up with a brief look at trivia about the Great Detective’s hat, cape, pipe & famous quotes.

-For every one-hour Library program booked in Calendar Year 2017, Jeff will include a FREE half-hour "outreach" program, to be presented at a venue (school, historical society, book club or social club, care facility, etc.) of your choice!
+For every one-hour Library program booked by June 30, 2018, Jeff will include a FREE half-hour "outreach" program, to be presented at a venue (school, historical society, book club or social club, care facility, etc.) of your choice!

 Ten Key Elements of a Good Mystery